Robustness of Decentralised Learning to Nodes and Data Disruption: Results

 \section{Results}

 In this section, we discuss the impact of central nodes being cut off from the network due to a disruption, and we focus on the three scenarios, Case~1, Case~2 and Case~3, illustrated in the previous section.
-Recall that in Case~1 and Case~2, nodes have an IID distribution of local data, with the difference that in Case 1, highly central nodes do not have local data, and thus they contribute only by connecting elements in the graph topology.
+Recall that in Case~1 and Case~2, nodes have an IID distribution of local data, with the difference that in Case 1, highly central nodes, i.e the ones with highest structural hole score, do not have local data, and thus they contribute only by connecting elements in the graph topology.
 The data that these nodes hold locally in Case~2 are redistributed in Case 1 among the other nodes, preserving the IID property among them to maintain the total number of data points equal at the overall network level.
-Case 3 is different from the other two, as we use it to test the impact of disruption when the data distribution across nodes is non-IID, and specifically when the disrupted nodes have much more local data (hence knowledge) than the others.
+Case 3 is different from the other two, as we use it to test the impact of disruption when the data distribution across nodes is non-IID.
 First, in Sections~\ref{sec:c1c2_baseline}-\ref{sec:c1c2_knowledge_persistence}, we discuss and compare Case 1 and Case 2, as in both the disrupted nodes do not enjoy more knowledge than the other nodes.
-Then, Case 3, in which disrupted nodes have much more knowledge than the other nodes, will be discussed in Section~\ref{sec:results_case3}.
+Then, Case 3 will be discussed separately in Section~\ref{sec:results_case3}.
 Due to the significantly different data distributions between Cases 1-2 and Case 3, a direct quantitative comparison would not be appropriate.